-On the e basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. $\boxtimes$ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signa ture fam R. Hove Date 3/17/2020 1 Name: J ason R. Hade, Principal Planner
+On the basis of this initial evaluation:

+I find that the proposed project COULD NOT have a significant effect on the prepared.
+I find that although the proposed project could have a significant effect on the because revisions in the project have been made by or agreed to by the project have been made by or agreed to be agree environment, the ere will not be a significant effect in this case j will be prepared.
+I find that the proposed project MAY have a significant effect on the environment of that the proposed project MAY have a "potentially significant impact" environment, but at least one effect 1) has been adequately analyzed in an each of the earlier analysis IMPACT REPORT is required, but it must analyze only the effects that remain I find that although the proposed project could have a significant effect on the have been analyzed adequately in an earlier EIR or NEGATIVE DECLARA ent, and an ENVI or "potentially arlier document s as described on to be addresse e environment, I IRONMENTAL IMPACT REPORT is require significant unless mitigated" impact on the pursuant to applicable legal standards, and on attached sheets.
+An ENVIRONMENTALed. because all potentially significant effects (a) d. : I avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARA imposed upon the proposed project, nothing further is required.
+Signa Jason R. Hade Dec Date cember 23, 2020

+Name: Jason R. Hade, Principal Planner